 It is imperative for students who transfer or relocate to Ohio University, Athens campus, who declare interior architecture as their major to speak with an Interior Architecture faculty member prior to or at the time of transfer or relocation.
 It is critical that a discussion regarding course selection occur between the student and an Interior Architecture faculty member prior to registering for courses.

 Students who wish to transfer into the interior architecture major from another institution or regional campus students who are re-locating to the Athens campus must submit a portfolio of work for review by the faculty.
-Students with design work determined by the faculty to be equivalent to that of some or all of the portfolio review required coursework (as listed above) will be reviewed, for the purpose of determining admission to Phase II of the major, at the same time as all other portfolio review submissions, currently taking place at the end of the fall quarter.
+Students with design work determined by the faculty to be equivalent to that of some or all of the portfolio review required coursework will be reviewed, for the purpose of determining admission to Phase II of the major, at the same time as all other portfolio review submissions, currently taking place at the end of the fall quarter.
 Transfer students admitted into the major must complete all major requirements determined to be missing from the student's academic design experience.

-Students with pre-portfolio review design work other than from the required eight courses (listed above) may submit portfolios for review, and be evaluated for admission into Phase II of the program if the work is determined by the faculty to be equivalent in content to the listed required minimum work.
+Students with pre-portfolio review design work other than from the required eight courses may submit portfolios for review, and be evaluated for admission into Phase II of the program if the work is determined by the faculty to be equivalent in content to the listed required minimum work.

 The Interior Architecture Program at Ohio University is a professional program accredited by the Council for Interior Design Accreditation (CIDA).
 The program is divided into four distinct phases:

 Phase I: (Freshman Year) Art and Design Foundations and Portfolio Review

 In this phase students develop basic two and three dimensional skills and knowledge through courses in visual art and design fundamentals and graphic communication.
 A portfolio review of each student’s work takes place once a year, at the end of this phase.

 Phase II: (Sophomore Year) Basic Environmental Design